naorlivne/dcos-docs/1.8/usage/storage/persistent-volume.md

 - `mode`: The access mode of the volume.
 Currently, `"RW"` is the only possible value and will let your application read from and write to the volume.
 - `persistent.size`: The size of the persistent volume in MiBs.

-You also need to set the `residency` node to tell Marathon to setup a stateful application.
+You also need to set the `residency` node to tell Marathon to set up a stateful application.
 Currently, the only valid option for this is:

 ```json
 "residency": {